-In this post, I will explain what the traditional live webinar and the increasingly popular evergreen webinar is, and the pros and cons of each.
+In this post, I will explain what the traditional live webinar and the increasingly popular recorded webinar are, and the pros and cons of each.
 You will also get more information about LiveWebinar, so get it started!

 Benefits of live webinars